-THE AUTHORITY AND ROLE OF POLICE LIAISON OFFICERS
+THE AUTHORITY AND ROLE OF SCHOOL RESOURCE OFFICERS

-Driven in part by law enforcement's movement towards community policing and the increased perception of school violence, the appearance of law enforcement officers in our schools have become more commonplace.
+Driven in part by law enforcement's movement towards community policing as well as the increased perception of school violence, having law enforcement officers present in our schools has become more commonplace.
 Recognizing the value of formalizing relationships between school districts and law enforcement, schools and law enforcement officers have mutually agreed to the assignment of law enforcement officers to schools.
-The evolving role of the police liaison officer has served two objectives:

-1) It has helped in maintaining a safe environment in the school and 2) has added to mutual respect between students and law enforcement.
+The evolving role of the school resource officer has served two objectives: (1) It has helped in maintaining a safe environment in the school, and (2) has added to mutual respect between students and law enforcement.

-These police school liaison officers assist school administrators in the investigation of complaints concerning weapons violations, drug possession and gang-related activity.
-Liaison officers also provide school administrators with information such as criminal, delinquency and protective placement matters occurring off school property that may affect the school.
+These school resource officers (SRO) assist school administrators in the investigation of complaints concerning weapons violations, drug possession, and gang-related activity.
+SRO's also provide school administrators with information such as criminal, delinquency, and protective placement matters occurring off school property that may affect the school.

-WHAT IS A SCHOOL LIAISON OFFICER?
+WHAT IS A SCHOOL RESOURCE OFFICER?

-A school liaison officer is a "law enforcement officer."
+A school resource officer is a "law enforcement officer."
 Wisconsin law defines a law enforcement officer as "any person employed by the state or any political subdivision of the state, for the purpose of detecting and preventing crime and enforcing laws or ordinances and who is authorized to make arrests for violations of the laws or ordinances that the person is employed to enforce."
 Wis.
-Stats.Sec.165.85 (2)(c), Wis.
-Stats (1997-98).
+Stat. §165.85(2)(c).

-Because a school district is not a "political subdivision" as defined in sec.
-165.85(2)(d), a school district lacks the authority to employ its own law enforcement officers.
-This limitation would not preclude a school district from employing security personnel or funding a liaison officer employed by a political subdivision such as a county, city, village or town.
+Because a school district is not a "political subdivision" as defined in Wis.
+Stat. §165.85(2)(d), a school district lacks the authority to employ its own law enforcement officers.
+This limitation would not preclude a school district from employing security personnel or funding a resource officer employed by a political subdivision such as a county, city, village, or town, Wis.
+Stat. §§118.125(1)(be), (bL)1.,2., to enforce laws, make referrals, and maintain physical security and safety at a public school.